eraldoluis/multi-task-nlp/README.md

 > classification layer should be added on top of this model to predict the intent.
 The input for the classification
 > layer should be the hidden representation of the first token of the input.

+### GitHub Copilot

+I've used GitHub Copilot all the time while developing this project, mainly for inline suggestion.

 ### HuggingFace LLM Course

 Parts of the code for token classification were copied from the [HF LLM Course](https://huggingface.co/learn/llm-course/chapter7/2).